whily/notes/xps-archlinux.md

 `Alt+Sysreq`+`REISUB` sequence where `Sysreq` is `PrtScr` key at laptop (and there is no need to press `Fn` key`.

+To force `fsck` at boot, enter `fsck.mode=false` as GRUB kernel parameter.
+For details on `fsck`, read https://wiki.archlinux.org/index.php/Fsck .
+It seems that `fsck` does not automatically run on my partitions, so I have to manually enable it e.g. `sudo tune2fs -c 30 /dev/nvme0n1p5`.

 #### Analyze boot time

 Use either `systemd-analyze blame` for text output or `systemd-analyze